eclipse-glsp/glsp-playwright/README.md

 yarn download:server
 ```

-Once the server has been downloaded, run the task `Test standalone` or the command `yarn test:standalone` in the `examples/workflow-test` folder.
+Once the server has been downloaded, run the task `Test standalone` or the command `yarn test:standalone` in the root folder.
+Alternatively, the command `yarn test:standalone` in the `examples/workflow-test` folder can be also run.

 ### Tasks